 - Group/team working

-- In the interactive lectures students will work in small, self-arranged groups.
-They are also encouraged to work in groups in the practical dissecting room session.
+- In the interactive lectures students will work in small groups to share their knowledge.
 Students with a scientific background (BSC students) are encouraged to share their scientific knowledge with those students with a more clinical background (intercalating medics).
 This process is reversed when the subject matter has more of a clinical basis.

 - Oral communication

-- Two interactive revision lectures are held in which students are encouraged to discuss anatomical topics with the whole group.
+- In the interactive revision lectures students will be encouraged to discuss anatomical topics with the whole group.